 Better yet, buzz up a crooked old section of Route 66 to Cool Springs and Oatman, about 30 miles to the southwest.
 Eastbound travelers can travel the longest remaining stretch of Route 66 through Antares Point, Hackberry, Valentine, Truxton, Peach Springs, Grand Canyon Caverns, Seligman and Ash Fork.
 It’s about 75 miles to Seligman and another 25 to Ash Fork on the Crookton Road, a former stretch of Route 66.

 There are lots of quirky roadside attractions like Giganticus Headicus at Antares Point just east of Kingman and road ruins along this lightly traveled section of Route 66.
 But Kingman has the widest choice of lodging and restaurants in northwestern Arizona.

-One other surprising attraction for Kingman is the Hualapai Mountain Park, with hiking, camping and cabins in the pines above 5,000 feet and at least 10 degrees cooler than in town.
+One other surprising Kingman attraction is the Hualapai Mountain Park, with hiking, camping and cabins in the pines above 5,000 feet and at least 10 degrees cooler than in town.